Deborah-Kamikazi/-alu-shell/io_redirections_and_filters/README.md

 The output is sorted alphabetically, one word per line.
 ## 14-findthatword
 Displays all lines from the file `/etc/passwd` that contain the pattern "root".
+### 15-countthatword
+This script counts the number of lines in the /etc/passwd file that contain the word "bin".